Kofun period: Korean records

 The Samguk sagi reported that Baekje and Silla sent their princes as hostages to the Yamato court in exchange for military support to continue their military campaigns; King Asin of Baekje sent his son (Jeonji) in 397, and King Silseong of Silla sent his son Misaheun in 402.
 It is said that Hogong, an individual from Japan, helped to found Silla.

 Genetics

 Some researches propose that there was a separate group that entered Japan during the Kofun period.
 According to proponents of this theory, this group possessed high amounts of East Asian genes and were related to the ancient Yellow River farmers which was different from the previous migrants.
 This is known as the Tripartite ancestry theory.

 However, others state that the theory is relatively weak as previous migrants also showed markers that were similar to the alleged "Kofun migrants" and are skeptical to the claims made by the advocates.
+Nonetheless, some differences are detected in other studies, with the Kofun population showing less genetic affinities to coastal East Eurasian and Jōmon lineages than the Yayoi population for instance.